-8.3.5 Installation instructions
+8.3.6 Installation instructions

-Where an ICT is intended to be installed, instructions should be made available which outline a method to install the ICT in a manner that ensures that the dimensions of the integral spaces of the ICT conform to clauses 8.3.2 to 8.3.4.
+Installation instructions shall be made available for all stationary ICT.
+These instructions shall give guidance on how to install the ICT in a manner that takes into account applicable requirements for accessibility of the built environment as they apply to the installation of the ICT.
+Where there are no applicable requirements for accessibility of the built environment as they apply to the installation of the ICT, the instructions should require that the dimensions of the installed ICT conform to clauses 8.3.2 to 8.3.4 of the present document.

 8.4 Mechanically operable parts